DataRaptor/drift-discord/README.md

 We follow the standard OAuth procedure with the caveat that we will need to sign and verify signatures from the wallets both on the server and client when necessary.

-Particular attention is given to security during interactions between the client and api, namely to verify that the user sending requests are who they say they (via discord access token and Solana wallet signatures).
+Particular attention is given to security during interactions between the client and api, namely to verify that the user sending requests are who they say they are (via discord access token and Solana wallet signatures).

 Additionally, we encrypt the discord access tokens via `AES` when the tokens are handed back to the client (although query parameters are secured by SSL, it's best to not have them in the server logs).

-We also make use of the client's localstorage to cache to improve the user experience as signing too many messages in the browser can be cumbersome.
+We also make use of the client's localstorage for cache to improve the user experience as signing too many messages in the browser can be cumbersome.

 We store the lastSignature in localstorage because of the discord redirect and to serve as an argument on API requests.
 We revalidate the signature of the user on secure endpoints of the API, particularly on the `POST::discordUser` and `GET::discordUser` endpoints.

 We also revalidate these signatures on the client before requests are made in the event that wallet pubkeys have changed or local storage is wiped.
 We rerequest signing on the client when necessary.

-If an old user uses a new wallet and hence publickey we take the approach of storing the new wallet as a new document (as opposed to rewriting).
-This will allow us to associate publickeys by discords of the same user.
+If an old user uses a new wallet and hence publickey we take the approach of storing the new wallet as a new JSON document (as opposed to rewriting the old).
+This will allow us to associate the same discord user to multiple publickeys.

-Since we're not doing any complex joins I thought it was sufficient to use a Document store as my DB, I chose mongo.
+Since we're not doing any complex joins I thought it was sufficient to use a document store as my DB; I chose mongo.
 For this usecase, this is fine.
 We're storing a single model and not doing any complex joins.

 ## CIDC